SilentKernel/symfony-demo/README.md

 Symfony Demo Application
 ========================

-This repository is a fork of @bfoucher wich forked it from symfony demo The aim of this repository is playing with functionnal test (Selenium)
+This repository is a fork of @bfoucher wich forked it from symfony demo.
+The aim of this repository is playing with functionnal test (Selenium)